exonum/exonum-doc/src/get-started/java-binding.md

 Java logging configuration is controlled by the configuration file specified by the [`ejb-log-config-path`](#running-the-node) parameter.
-If no file was provided, the logs are disabled.
-Exonum Java package provides an example `log4j-fallback.xml` configuration file that can be found at the installation directory.
-With this file `INFO`-level messages are printed to stdout.
+If no file is provided, the logs are disabled.
+The Exonum Java package provides an example `log4j-fallback.xml` configuration file that can be found at the installation directory.
+This file allows printing `INFO`-level messages to STDOUT.

 See [`Log4J` documentation][log4j-docs] for more information on possible configuration options.